(Article Updated 1/28/2020)

 For anyone eager to age in place ─ as well as their children who want their own homes to always be accessible for their parents ─ there’s good news.
-Thanks to historically low interest rates, now is a smart time to consider upgrades that allow for safe and graceful aging.
+Thanks to low interest rates, the new year may be a good opportunity to use a renovation loan to finance senior-friendly upgrades that allow for safe and graceful aging.

 Safe for health and money

 Renovating a home to be age-friendly can make plenty of financial sense when weighed against other senior living alternatives.
 For example, the average annual cost for assisted living in the United States is $48,000.
 If you were to add a master suite to the ground floor to a home to make it more hospitable to an older you, the cost is around $137,000, according to Remodeling Magazine.
 That’s a significant financial commitment.
 But if having that master suite lets you stay put at least three years longer than you might otherwise, you’ve come out ahead.

 Plus, making a home age-friendly increases the chances you’ll stay put.
 Waiting until a tough time ─ a broken hip or a knee replacement ─ to start a major renovation is impractical, given the months from planning to permits to construction.

 Aging-in-place can be accomplished with some simple remodeling fixes.
 Here is a list of some of the most popular big-ticket projects taken on by age-in-placers: